game-of-nfts/gon-testnets/README.md

 #### **Round 3: Competitive Individual Race**

-Participants receive NFT airdrops on IRISnet and perform Interchain NFT Transfer through specified flows in Task Data.
-The airdrop has two rounds: In the first round, all participants go through the same flow, and in the second round, all participants go through different flows.

-The first round airdrop will start at around `2023-03-15-06:00 UTC`, and the second round airdrop will start at around `2023-03-16-06:00 UTC`.
-Before that, participants can prepare their strategies.
-Please make sure that you have been added to the `gon-evidence` repository and your information is correct, otherwise, you may not receive the airdrop!
+In this round, participants will receive NFT airdrops on IRISnet.
+Each NFT contains `Task Data` in its token data, which includes a `flow` field with a corresponding `flow-id` value that can be used to query the actual flow [in flow table](https://github.com/game-of-nfts/gon-testnets/blob/main/doc/flow-table.md).
+Participants can then perform Interchain NFT Transfer using the specified flows.
+After completing the interchain NFT transfer, each participant must transfer that NFT to the `last_owner` and then complete the race.

-**Task Data:**
+**Task Data**
 ```
 {
   "type": "individual race round",